 There are different stories about Inca or Chinkana caves, these caves are related to different types of entrances to temples known as the Golden Temple of Cusco or better known as Coricancha.

 Fray Martín de Morua (1590)

-Topa Inga Yupanqui .This brave captain Ausi Topa was the that by mandate of his father, he made a path under the earth in the fortress of this city of Cuzco to Curicancha which was where they had the temple and oratory of the sun and the moon and of all the other huacas they worshiped, until the entrance of this socabón in the said fortress where they called the chingana although everything is already lost and finished, because there is no one who can see where it is going, but it is only the entrance, because in entering some stretch they are lost and they cannot find the way.
+Topa Inga Yupanqui .This brave captain Ausi Topa was the one who for Under his father’s mandate, he made an underground path from the fortress of this city from Cuzco to Curicancha, where they had the temple and the oratory of the sun and the moon and all the other huacas they worshipped, until the entrance to this abyss in the aforementioned fortress where they called the chingana although everything is lost and finished, as there is no one to see where it is going, but this is just the entrance, because when entering a section, they get lost and I cannot find the way.